prabirshrestha/FacebookSharp/README.md

 Instead of doing that there are extensions methods which is in FacebookSharp.Extensions namespace.
 So now you will just need to call them. var p = new Dictionary<string,string>().LimitTo(10).Offset(5);

+Facebook# also contains more selections as described http://developers.facebook.com/docs/api#selection

+In order to make a request to facebok such as https://graph.facebook.com/?fields=id,picture&ids=123741737666932,100001241534829&oauth_token=your_oauth_token.
+You could easily do so using FacebookSharp.Extensions.

+var result = fb.Get(
+					string.Empty,
+                    new Dictionary<string, string>()
+						.SelectFields(new[] { "picture" })
+						.SelectIds(new[] { "123741737666932", "100001241534829" })
+						.SelectField("id"));

+You can either use the array by calling SelectFields or SelectIds or can pass single value using the SelectField or SelectId.
+Facebook# is smart enough to append if the fields already exists.

 #### Date and Time Helpers